makrai/notes/zhou2106-finetune-bert-acl22.md

 # 6 Related Work

-* analyzing and understanding representations.
-The most commonly used technique
+* analyzing and understanding representations
   * classifier-based method
     * linear classifiers (Alain and Bengio, 2017; Kulmizev+ 2020)
     * linear probe is not sufficient to evaluate a repr (Hewitt and Liang 2019)